 Wondering how to adjust your Instant Pot recipes for high altitude?
 This printable conversion chart will help you adjust your recipes so that all your Instant Pot Recipe turn out perfectly!

 Cooking at High Altitude

 If you live 3,000 feet above sea level, most recipes will need to be adjusted to account for the altitude change.

-At higher elevation, the air pressure is lower than causes several things to occur.
+At higher elevations, the air pressure is lower which causes several things to occur.

 Effects of High Altitude

-- The boiling point of water is lowered, meaning foods will be cooking at a lower temperature, which increases the cook time.
+- The boiling point of water is lowered, meaning foods will be cooking at a lower temperature, which increases the cooking time.
 The higher the elevation the lower the boiling point becomes, increasing the cook time for every thousand feet rise above sea level.

 - Liquids evaporate faster, so amounts of flour and liquids may need to be changed in recipes.